GothamClean/GothamCleanSimulator/README.md

 ![Real Time Sensor Visualization](docs/guide/images/sensors/lidar_simulation.png?raw=true)
 ![Camera Object Recognition](docs/reference/images/camera_recognition.png?raw=true)

-Webots provides a complete development environment to model, program, and simulate robots, vehicles, and mechanical systems.
+GothamClean provides a complete development environment to model, program, and simulate robots, vehicles, and mechanical systems.
 It is a beginner friendly software that is meant to introduce newcomers to the world of robotics.